 The U.S. Census Bureau defines six types of disabilities: hearing, vision, cognitive, ambulatory, self-care, and independent living difficulties.
 According to the ACS, a total of 5,000 persons with disabilities resided in the unincorporated county areas, representing approximately 2.8 percent of the population.
+The most common disability type is ambulatory difficulty (5.2 percent of the population), followed by cognitive difficulty (4.2 percent), and independent living difficulty (3.7 percent) (Table 6-32).
 Countywide, persons with disabilities are more likely to live below the poverty line.
 The median wage for a disabled worker is \$31,327 versus \$48,691 for a non-disabled person.